KonradHoeffner/tempoguide/index.md

 ##### Out

-I used to board out Nethergoyfs to go for a control playstyle with Harbinger as the finisher but after the Saga rules change this is more risky and is also weak into Teferi uptick + combo next turn.
+I used to board out Nethergoyfs to go for a control play style with Harbinger as the finisher but after the Saga rules change this is more risky and is also weak into Teferi uptick + combo next turn.

 ### Hybrid Decks